PeLaThai/HealMedi/README.md

 ## Intro

-Provide a system to automate processes in VMO personnel management
+Provide a system to automate processes in Hospital

 ## Project Structure